Creating and Cloning Repositories: git init vs git clone

 git commit -m "Initial project setup"

 This first commit is the starting point of your project's recorded history.
 Everything that comes after builds on top of it.
+The commit message "Initial project setup" clearly communicates that this snapshot represents the foundation of the project.
 From here, you continue working by modifying files, staging changes, and committing regularly.
 The full rhythm of that process is covered in the basic Git workflow.

 Cloning an Existing Repository with git clone